QData/TextAttack/README.md

 ### Running Attacks

-The [`examples/`](docs/examples/) folder contains notebooks walking through examples of basic usage of TextAttack, including building a custom transformation and a custom constraint.
+The [`examples/`](docs/examples/) folder contains notebooks explaining basic usage of TextAttack, including building a custom transformation and a custom constraint.
 These examples can also be viewed through the [documentation website](https://textattack.readthedocs.io/en/latest).

 We also have a command-line interface for running attacks.
 See help info and list of arguments with `python -m textattack --help`.